telerik/kendo-ui-builder/docs/faq.md

 ---
-title: Frequently Asked Questions
+title: FAQ
-page_title: Frequently Asked Questions | Kendo UI Builder
+page_title: FAQ | Kendo UI Builder
 description: "Find the answers to your questions about the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: faq_kuib
 position: 13